ordina-jworks/ordina-jworks.github.io/_posts/2016-09-23-Monitoring-with-Prometheus.md

 The default credentials for Grafana are `admin:admin`.
 After logging in,
 you must first configure a **Prometheus data source**.
-Prometheus is available at `http://prometheus:9090` (from inside the container).
+Prometheus is available at `http://prometheus:9090` (from within the container).

 <div class="figures">
   <a href="{{ '/img/prometheus/grafana-datasource.jpg' | prepend: site.baseurl }}">